Everything You Need to Know About Title Endorsement – And Whether You Need It

 Do I Need A Title Endorsement?

 The cost of title endorsements varies from state to state but will be the same from any lender; in other words, you don’t need to shop around for these.
-Although many endorsements don’t cost a lot of extra money, owners still need to consider whether the cost of the endorsement justifies the benefit, says Whitman.
+Although many endorsements aren’t necessarily very expensive, policy holders still need to consider whether the cost of the endorsement justifies the benefit, says Whitman.

-For example, while an endorsement that covers mechanic’s liens might be important for a property that recently has undergone substantial renovations, it can be less important for a property where no work has been done recently.
+For example, while an endorsement that covers mechanic’s liens might be important for a property that recently has undergone substantial renovations, it can be less important for a property where no work has been done in the past several years.

-“If work was recently completed, you would want an endorsement that says the title company is satisfied that the builder has paid all the workers, so if one of them later files a lien, the company will defend against that lien.”
+“If work was recently completed, you would want an endorsement that says the title company is satisfied that the builder has paid all the workers,” O’Brien says.
+“So if one of them later files a lien, the company will defend against that lien.”

-Be aware that for many of the endorsements, an extensive property survey might be required, which will add to the cost.
+You should be aware that for many of the endorsements, an extensive property survey might be required, which will add to your costs.
 Also, because title endorsements only require a title insurance company to compensate an owner for actual losses, an owner who puts down a large down payment has more to lose if there is a problem than one whose down payment is modest, Whitman says.
+It’s very unlikely this will happen, but being aware of this helps you make the best decision.

 Title companies usually charge very little for an owner’s policy if the same endorsement is on the loan policy.